atsign-foundation/at_protocol/decisions/2024-07-c-spec-conventions-1-to-7.md

 code or the "good" scenario is simply impossible to achieve.
 That is why this rule says "Try" to achieve the "good" scenario.

-#### Rule 3: If an error code isn't returned by a function and an error occurs explicitly set it as the first as soon as the error occurs
+#### Rule 3: Set error code as soon as possible

+If an error code isn't returned by a function and an error occurs explicitly set it as the first as soon as the error occurs

 For example,